How does this company make money?

 What external forces can significantly affect this company?

-U.S.-China semiconductor export restrictions directly limit access to the advanced chips required for smart appliance features.
-Chinese government energy efficiency mandates require redesigned compressor systems, adding engineering demand independent of commercial pressures.
-Rare earth element price volatility, driven by Chinese mining quotas, affects the cost of motor production.
+U.S.-China semiconductor export restrictions are the most direct external pressure — they limit access to the advanced chips needed for smart appliance features.
+Chinese government energy efficiency mandates are forcing redesigns of compressor systems.
+Rare earth element prices swing with Chinese mining quotas, which directly affects the cost of producing the motors inside each appliance.

 Where is this company structurally vulnerable?